KailasMahavarkar/portfolio-shweta/README.md

 # Tailwind CSS and Next.js Portfolio

-This is porfolio webapp created using Only NextJS by shweta saindane
+This is porfolio webapp created using NextJS + TailwindCSS by shweta saindane

 ## Live Link
 https://shwetasaindane.netlify.app